bifrost-platform/Bifrost-Node-AdminPanel/README.md

-# Bifrost Bonding DApp
+# Admin Panel DApp

 A decentralized application for interacting with Bifrost Network's bonding functionality.
-This DApp allows users to connect their MetaMask wallet, bond BFC, and manage their candidate status on the Bifrost.
+This DApp allows node operators to connect their MetaMask wallet, bond BFC, and manage their candidate status on the Bifrost.

 ## Features